 What does NICEATM do?

-- Conducting independent validation studies on high priority alternative test methods
+- Conducting evaluations and coordinating independent validation studies of novel and high-priority alternative test methods and approaches

 What is the role of NICEATM and ICCVAM in gaining regulatory acceptance of new and alternative test methods?